Skip to content

 thyroid also responds to stress, altered thyroid values can be a sign of body exhaustion.
 A simple thyroid check can help here.

-By combining these values, the health status can be better assessed, and the connection between stress and physical condition can be determined more precisely.
+By combining these values, the health status can be better assessed, and the relationship between stress and physical condition can be determined more precisely.

 Prevent Cortisol Burnout – Next Steps for Your Health

-With Probatix, you can conveniently test your cortisol levels – either at home or directly at the pharmacy.
+With Probatix, you can conveniently test your cortisol level – either at home or directly in the pharmacy.
 The process is straightforward:

 1. Order a home-testing kit and have it delivered to your home.